The Meno Years

 YOU will be able to achieve POSITIVE RESULTS.

-Along with my team, it’s my mission to help empower women of all ages who are experiencing or passing through the Meno years, to build strength with lifting, gain confidence with support and increase personal body awareness through education and application.
+Together with my team, it is our mission to empower women of all ages who are experiencing or navigating the menopausal years to build strength through lifting, gain confidence with support, and enhance personal body awareness through education and application.

-Whether you're just beginning your journey or an experienced lifter looking for new ways to challenge yourself, we can help with nutrition advice and guidance on form and technique; we have everything you need so you can focus on achieving your goals safely and effectively.
+Whether you're just beginning your journey or an experienced lifter seeking new challenges, we offer nutrition advice and guidance on technique, providing everything you need to focus on achieving your goals safely and effectively.